jethrocarr/howalarming/README.md

 The Google Compute Messaging (GCM) application is intended for pushing alarm events to native mobile applications such as the Android companion application.

+The source code for this application is available on [Github](https://github.com/jethrocarr/howalarming-gcm) and a prebuilt binary exists in `resources/gcmserver`.
+The `alert_gcm.py` application exists purely as a wrapper which launches the Java app with params from the YAML configuration.

 The following is the list of compatible applications:

 * https://github.com/jethrocarr/howalarming-android